yeild/react-template-webpack/README.md

 ## react-template-webpack

-This is a project template for [init-react](https://github.com/yeild/init-react). (in the development)
+This is a project template for [init-react](https://github.com/yeild/init-react).

 ## Usage